 When investors have confidence in a company's ability to thrive and want to grow their savings, they buy shares which represent a fraction of this company's capital.
 By financing the company in this way, they become co-owners and accept the associated risks and potential gains.
 In exchange for this acquisition, the company has a duty of transparency and provides investing shareholders with information regarding its "financial health" and strategy, thus allowing them to make informed investment decisions.
 Investors also have a say in the company's major decisions by voting at the Shareholders’ Meeting, and receive dividends which are based on the company's profit: this is the investment's yield.

-The primary market refers therefore to the market where new shares are issued for the first time, at a price set by the issuer depending on market conditions.
-The shares of listed companies are liquid, i.e. once acquired, investors can freely exchange them on the so-called secondary market (the “second hand” market).
-Supply and demand equilibrium for these shares determine their stock market price, i.e. their unit price.
-If buyers’ demand exceeds the sellers’ offer, the share price increases.
+The shares of listed companies are liquid, i.e. once acquired, investors can freely exchange them on the secondary market (“second-hand market”).
+The offsetting of supply and demand for these shares contributes to the setting of their stock market price, i.e. their unit price.
+If buyer demand exceeds sellers' offers, the share price increases.
 If there are more sellers than buyers, the share price drops.

-The stock market therefore plays a key role within the economy as companies rely on it to raise capital and pursue future economic growth.
+The stock market therefore plays a key role within the economy as companies rely on it for a part of the capital required for their investments and thus for their growth.

-The CAC 40 is used as an index for investors in the French market.
-It is a capitalization-weighted measure of the top 40 most significant companies on the Paris Stock Exchange.
-CAC 40 stocks are selected according to their market capitalization and their free float, i.e. portion of shares of a company that are in the hands of public investors and traded on the stock exchange.
+The CAC 40 is the benchmark index of the French market.
+It measures the share price performance of 40 companies on the Paris Stock Exchange.
+CAC 40 stocks are selected according to their market capitalization and their free float, i.e. the share of their capital open to the public and traded on the stock exchange.